 - Our lives are challenging.
 Challenges that you experience many times a day.
-You know.
-That last-minute work travel, endless overtime, tackling the daily commute.
+You know – that last-minute work travel, endless overtime, tackling the daily commute.
 Combine this with the rigours of balancing life and our health can often be the one to suffer.

-- We are becoming aware of the role that food plays in living an all-round healthy lifestyle.
+- We are becoming aware of the role that food and nutrition plays in living an all-round healthy lifestyle.
 Through the increased availability of information across the internet, as well as social media and television, we now have access to an infinite amount of health information.

 So, with all this information, why don’t we all live at the peak of physical and mental health?

 You see, understanding nutrition is more than knowing what is in your food.
 If like many of us, long-term health is the goal, we have to take a broader approach to how we see food.